-\subsection{Properties of Good Reasoning Chains}
+\section{Properties of Good Reasoning Chains}

-Reasoning chains are like informal proofs that lead to the final answer.
-Hence, we argue that the quality of reasoning steps in a reasoning chain should be measured based on two aspects: \emph{correctness} and \emph{informativeness}.
+Reasoning chains are informal proofs leading to the final answer.
+We propose evaluating their quality based on \emph{correctness} and \emph{informativeness}.

-\paragraph{Correctness.} First, every step in a reasoning chain should be correct.
-We say a step $\step{i}$ is correct if the corresponding conclusion $\conc{i} \in \step{i}$ is also correct.
-The correctness of a step is governed by two factors: (1) \textit{intra-step correctness} that evaluates whether the conclusion $\conc{i}$ is correct, based on the information present in the premise units $\premise{i}$ within that step; and (2) \textit{inter-step correctness} that evaluates whether $\conc{i}$ is correct, given all the information present in the previous context (including input $\mathcal{X}$ and previous steps $\step{<i}$, represented by the corresponding RCUs $\{\premise{<i}, \conc{<i}\}$).
-Intuitively, intra-step correctness evaluates the consistency of a claim within the step, while inter-step correctness complements it with a global check of consistency.\footnote{Note that it might so happen that `correct' claims still lead to the incorrect answer (e.g., if the reasoning chain is incomplete).
-Evaluating whether a reasoning chain leads to the correct answer is thus complementary to our proposed intrinsic properties of good chains.} Figure~\ref{fig:main}(a) shows an example, in which $\conc{2}$ in the second step $\step{2}$ does not follow from the premise $\premise{2}$ as it incorrectly concludes that the northern hemisphere is not a place on earth.
-This also contradicts the claim in the previous step $\conc{1}$.

-\paragraph{Informativeness.} Besides correctness, we introduce another important property of a reasoning step: \textit{informativeness}.
-The informativeness property complements correctness and aims to capture how helpful and important each reasoning step is for generating the final answer.
-Specifically, we observe that among multiple plausible inferences that can be made in a step, not all are equally relevant to answer the corresponding question.
-To capture such differences, we define informativeness as the extent to which a given step helps make progress in the ``right direction'' towards deriving the final answer.
-Figure~\ref{fig:main}(b) illustrates the role of informativeness.
-The third step $\step{3}$ does not contribute towards deriving the answer beyond the inference in the second step.
-While repetition or redundancy does not violate intra- or inter-step correctness, evaluating the reasoning chain based on informativeness allows us to identify such issues.
+\paragraph{Correctness.} For a reasoning chain to be correct, every step must be correct.
+Further, we say a step $\step{i}$ is correct if its corresponding conclusion $\conc{i}$ is correct.
+Two factors contribute to step correctness: (1) \textit{intra-step correctness}, which evaluates if $\conc{i}$ is correct based on the premise units $\premise{i}$ within the step, and (2) \textit{inter-step correctness}, which evaluates if $\conc{i}$ is correct given the previous context (input $\mathcal{X}$ and previous steps $\step{<i}$).
+Intuitively, intra-step correctness evaluates consistency of claims within the step, while inter-step correctness measures global consistency.
+In Fig.~\ref{fig:main}(a), $\conc{2}$ in $\step{2}$ does not follow from $\premise{2}$, incorrectly concluding that northern hemisphere is not a place on earth and also contradicts $\conc{1}$. \looseness=-1 \paragraph{Informativeness.} In addition to correctness, we also evaluate the complementary property of \textit{informativeness}.
+This property measures the helpfulness and importance of each reasoning step in producing the final answer.
+Not all (plausible) inferences made in a step are equally relevant to the question at hand, so informativeness captures how much a particular step contributes towards getting closer to the answer.
+Fig.~\ref{fig:main}(b) demonstrates the role of informativeness.
+While the third step $\step{3}$ does not alter correctness, it also does not move us closer to the answer beyond the second step.
+Thus, evaluating reasoning based on informativeness helps identify issues such as repetition or redundancy.

 Next, we describe the technical details of our metrics that evaluate every reasoning step by itself (intra-step correctness), how it relates to the input and prior steps (inter-step correctness), and how it aids in solving the problem (informativeness).